Gista Putri

-Gista Putri (born in Jakarta, Indonesia, 2 August 1987) is an Indonesian actress.
+Gista Putri (born in Jakarta, 2 August 1987) is an Indonesian actress and presenter.

 Early life

-Gista is of Sundanese descent from her parents Agusdin Susanto and Susilowati from Kuningan, West Java, in Sawahwaru.
+Gista Putri is of Sundanese descent from her parents Agusdin Susanto and Susilowati from Kuningan, West Java, in Sawahwaru.
 She holds a law degree from the Faculty of Law, Trisakti University, Jakarta.

 Career

-Putri began her career as a model in a teen magazine.
+Gista Putri began her career as a model in a teen magazine.
 After she became a finalist in a teen magazine model event, she received further offers to take part in various photoshoots and was cast in several music videos.